Rate Challenge

 FAQs

-Can I capitalise stamp duty?
+Can I model stamp duty as financed?

 Does this include LMI?